Hoppers Crossing - North

 Hoppers Crossing - North has seen below average employment performance when compared to national benchmarks

-Hoppers Crossing - North has a skilled labour force with diverse sector representation.
-Its unemployment rate was 6.2% in the past year.
+Hoppers Crossing - North has a skilled workforce with diverse sector representation.
+The unemployment rate was 6.2% in the past year, with an estimated employment growth of 5.0%.

-Employment growth is estimated at 5.0%.
-As of June 2025, there are 10,358 residents employed, with an unemployment rate of 5.7%, compared to Greater Melbourne's rate of 4.6%.
-Workforce participation is similar to Greater Melbourne's 64.1%.
-Dominant employment sectors include health care & social assistance, retail trade, and construction.
+As of June 2025, 10,358 residents are employed, with an unemployment rate of 6.2%, which is 1.5% higher than Greater Melbourne's rate of 4.6%.
+Workforce participation in the area is broadly similar to Greater Melbourne's 64.1%.
+The dominant employment sectors include health care & social assistance, retail trade, and construction.
+Notably, transport, postal & warehousing has employment levels at 2.0 times the regional average.

-Transport, postal & warehousing has notably high representation at twice the regional average.
-Conversely, professional & technical services have lower representation at 5.6% compared to the regional average of 10.1%.
+Conversely, professional & technical services show lower representation at 5.6% compared to the regional average of 10.1%.
 Many residents commute elsewhere for work based on Census data.
-Between June 2024 and June 2025, employment levels increased by 5.0%, labour force grew by 5.7%, resulting in an unemployment rate rise of 0.7 percentage points.
-In contrast, Greater Melbourne experienced employment growth of 3.5% and labour force growth of 4.0%, with a 0.5 percentage point increase in unemployment.
-In Victoria as of Sep-25, employment grew by 1.08% year-on-year, adding 39,880 jobs, with an unemployment rate of 4.7%.
-National employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Hoppers Crossing - North's current employment mix suggests potential local growth of approximately 6.1%% over five years and 12.8% over ten years, assuming constant population projections.
+In the year to June 2025, employment levels increased by 5.0%, and labour force increased by 5.7%, resulting in an unemployment rise of 0.7 percentage points.
+Greater Melbourne experienced employment growth of 3.5% with a 0.5 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hoppers Crossing - North's employment mix, local growth is estimated at approximately 6.1%% over five years and 12.8% over ten years.

 Frequently Asked Questions - Employment